placeling/Pinta/readme.txt

 Note that in order to make this plugin work, you must have an account at Placeling.com.
 Drop everything and [get one now](https://www.placeling.com "Get an account") or you won't be able to use the plugin properly.

-Activate the plugin through through the 'Plugins' menu in Wordpress
+Activate the plugin through through the 'Plugins' menu in WordPress

 Now start sharing your world!